JohnAD/RJSON/README.md

 ### Arrays are actually "lists" not "arrays"

 In Computer Science standard terminology, an "array" is a fixed list of items of the same type.
 However, in JSON, an "array" is neither fixed nor is it required to be of the same type.
-Yet is called an "array" for historic reasons: the javascript language also calls them arrays despite not being actual arrays.
+Ity is called an "array" for historic reasons: the javascript language also calls them arrays despite not being actual arrays.

 Here are two valid RJSON documents with differening sizes for the field "aaa":